PauseAI/pauseai-website/src/posts/sota.md

 When some specific [dangerous capabilities](/dangerous-capabilities) are achieved, AI will pose new risks.
 At some point, AI will outcompete every human in every metric imaginable.
 When we have built this superintelligence, [we will probably soon be dead](/ai-takeover).
+Let's [implement a pause](/proposal) to make sure we don't get there.